-Our goal is to become a leading biopharmaceutical company focused on the discovery, development and commercialization of innovative therapies primarily for diseases of the front and back of the eye.
+Our goal is to become a leading biopharmaceutical company focused on the development and commercialization of therapeutics using our proprietary AMPPLIFY technology.
 Key elements of our strategy include:

 - Maximize the commercial potential of INVELTYS for post-operative inflammation and pain.
-In January 2019, we began to commercialize INVELTYS in the United States with our own focused, specialty sales force of 57 TSMs, 7 RSLs and 3 DNAs, targeting both ophthalmologists and optometrists. - Seek and obtain regulatory approval for, and maximize the commercial potential of, EYSUVIS for the treatment of dry eye disease.
-In October 2018, we submitted an NDA to the FDA for EYSUVIS for the temporary relief of the signs and symptoms of dry eye disease.
-In August 2019, we announced that we received a CRL from the FDA regarding this NDA.
-The FDA indicated that efficacy data from an additional clinical trial will be needed to support a resubmission of the NDA.
-Based upon the previous recommendation of the FDA, we initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018, which we expect will serve as the basis of our response to the CRL.
-We have identified key factors that contributed to the differences observed in the results from STRIDE 2 compared to those of STRIDE 1 and the Phase 2 trial, and we believe that the changes made to the inclusion/exclusion criteria of STRIDE 3 based on these analyses will improve the probability of success of this trial.
-We are targeting topline data for STRIDE 3 in the first quarter of 2020 and resubmission of the NDA in the second quarter of 2020.

-We estimate that dry eye disease affects approximately 33 million people in the United States.
-If approved, we believe EYSUVIS could become the preferred first-line prescription therapy for treating dry eye flares, which affect the vast majority of dry eye patients.
-We intend to commercialize EYSUVIS in the United States with our specialty sales force, which we plan to increase from 57 sales representatives to a total of approximately 75 to 100 sales representatives, who will promote both EYSUVIS and INVELTYS.
-We also expect to explore commercialization of EYSUVIS for the treatment of dry eye disease in certain markets outside the United States, including the European Union, or EU, utilizing a variety of collaboration, distribution and other marketing arrangements with one or more third parties.

-- Advance early stage pipeline development programs, and further leverage our proprietary AMPPLIFY technology.
+In January 2019, we began to commercialize INVELTYS in the United States with our own focused, specialty sales force of 57 TSMs, 7 RSLs and 3 DNAs, targeting both ophthalmologists and optometrists. - Seek and obtain regulatory approval for, and maximize the commercial potential of, KPI-121 0.25% for the treatment of dry eye disease.
+In December 2018, the FDA accepted for filing our NDA for KPI-121 0.25%, and set a target action date under PDUFA of August 15, 2019.
+Based upon the recommendation of the FDA, we also initiated an additional Phase 3 clinical trial, STRIDE 3, in the third quarter of 2018 evaluating KPI-121 0.25% for the temporary relief of the signs and symptoms of dry eye disease.
+We believe we have identified key factors that contributed to the differences observed in the results from STRIDE 2 compared to those of STRIDE 1 and the Phase 2 trial, and that changes made to the inclusion/exclusion criteria of STRIDE 3 based on these analyses will improve the probability of success.
+If approved, we intend to commercialize KPI-121 0.25% in the United States with our specialty sales force, which we expect to expand by approximately 100 representatives that will target ophthalmologists and optometrists.
+We also expect to explore commercialization of KPI-121 0.25% for the treatment of dry eye disease in certain markets outside the United States, including the European Union, or EU, utilizing a variety of collaboration, distribution and other marketing arrangements with one or more third parties. - Advance early stage pipeline development programs, and further leverage our proprietary AMPPLIFY technology.
 We are evaluating opportunities for MPP nanosuspensions of LE with less frequent daily dosing regimens for the temporary relief of signs and symptoms of dry eye disease and for potential chronic treatment of dry eye disease.
-We also are evaluating our current lead rTKI program compound, KPI-285, a small molecule for the potential treatment of a number of retinal diseases, and our novel next-generation anti-inflammatories designed to exhibit steroid-like anti-inflammatory action with the goal of eliminating the risk of IOP increase and cataract formation.
-Prior to initiating IND-enabling studies, we may consider potential collaborative partnership opportunities to advance product candidates we develop, including through these programs.
-In addition, we also are evaluating additional product opportunities with significant unmet medical needs that we believe can be addressed by our proprietary AMPPLIFY technology. - Business development through selective acquisitions and licensing.
+We also are evaluating our current lead rTKI program compound, KPI-285, a small molecule for the potential treatment of a number of retinal diseases.
+Prior to initiating IND-enabling studies, we may consider potential collaborative partnership opportunities to advance product candidates we develop through our rTKI program, including KPI-285.
+In addition, we also are evaluating additional product opportunities with significant unmet medical needs that we believe can be addressed by our proprietary AMPPLIFY technology, including diseases of the lung. - Business development through selective acquisitions and licensing.
 We plan to pursue value-driven business development opportunities as they arise in order to enhance our business and product pipeline through strategically acquiring clinical or commercial-ready product candidates or approved revenue-generating products with growth potential, particularly in the ophthalmic area.
 We will also continue to assess the addition of other specialty therapeutic areas through both product/portfolio acquisitions or other M&A activity with a similar focus on opportunities that we anticipate are or will become revenue generating and accretive.